Backlash Grows Against Turkey’s ‘Massacre Law’ Aimed At Street Dogs – Here’s How You Can Help

 To join in the fight you can share images and videos on social mediaopens in a new tab – especially those with info written in languages other than Turkish – to help generate a global awareness.

-There is also a petition to sign (a translated version exists here) that calls for an urgent sterilisation campaign and the banning of pet sales instead of rounding up and euthanising them, and another petition calling on the Turkish government to reverse the bill.
+There is also a petition to signopens in a new tab (a translated version exists hereopens in a new tab) that calls for an urgent sterilisation campaign and the banning of pet sales instead of rounding up and euthanising them, and another petitionopens in a new tab calling on the Turkish government to reverse the bill.

-If you’re able to, you can also donate money to charities such as Animal Friends of Turkey or HAYTAP
+If you’re able to, you can also donate money to charities such as Animal Friends of Turkeyopens in a new tab or HAYTAPopens in a new tab.

 As Ahmet writes on HAYTAP's Facebook pageopens in a new tab: “This is a war between the bads and the goods.
 And we are always on the side of innocent lives.”